as130/algos_final_project/README.md

 ## Hypotheses
 ### Hypothes Test 1 Chi-square test for independence

 #### Null Hypothesis:
-There is no relationship between demographic category and the type of surveillance device used
+The type of surveillance technology used does not depend on demographic group (there is no relationship).
+(p-value greater than significance level)

 #### Alternative Hypothesis:
-There is a relationship between demographic category
+The type of surveillance technology used does depend on demographic group.
+(p-value less than significance level)

 ### Hypothesis Test 2
 #### Null Hypothesis: